SATYAN23/Earth-revovling-around-sun-/README.md

 while calculating speed of moon around earth

-since mass directly proportional to runtime
+since distance directly proportional to runtime based on mass ratio of two planets

-i.e,   acceleration units are " dm/dt " means change in mass proportional to change in runtime
+i.e,   acceleration units are " dm * dt/dm " means change in mass proportional to change in runtime

 since earth mass is four times bigger than mass of moon so i taken 100:25 ratio under runtime for calculation of velocityof moon revolving around earth and also circumference of revolving circle